adketuri/heroes-of-umbra-wiki/mechanics/rebirth-equipment.md

 ```

 Continuing the Deathfalchion example, assuming rank 100 we get 4 total rolls.
 The boost amount is 37 attack with a base attribute of 60 attack, so a theoretical max attack on this weapon is 208. (`60 + 37 * 4`).
 Since Deathfalchion has two attributes (attack and crit) the probability of a Deathfalchion drop having max attack is 1/16.

+# Changes
+* Prior to 1.3.5, Boost amount was +1% per rank and the max number of rolls was 6.